rash23/binary-tree/README.md

 ### `git clone https://github.com/rash23/binary-tree.git`

-If you want to see the result, here is link:
+If you want to see the result, here is the link:

 ### `https://binary-tree-delta.vercel.app`